V4Fire/Client/src/components/super/i-input/README.md

 #### [formValueConverter]

-Converter(s) of the original component value to a form value.
+Component value converter(s) to form value.

-You can provide one or more functions to convert the original value to a new form value.
+You can provide one or more functions to convert the original value into a new form value.
 For instance, you have an input component.
-The input's original value is string, but you provide a function to parse this string into a data object.
+The original input value is a string, but you provide a function to parse that string into a Date object.

 ```
 < b-input :formValueConverter = toDate
 ```

-To provide more than one function, use the array form.
-Functions from the array are invoked from the "left-to-right".
+To provide more than one function, pass an iterable of functions.
+Functions from the iterable are called from left to right.

 ```
 < b-input :formValueConverter = [toDate, toUTC]
 ```

-Any converter can return a promise ().
-In the case of a list of converters, they are waiting to resolve the previous invoking.

-Also, any converter can return the `Maybe` monad (all errors transform to undefined).
+Any converter can return a promise.
+In the case of an iterable of converters, they will wait for the previous call to resolve.
+Also, any transformer can return the `Maybe` monad.
 It helps to combine validators and converters.

 ```
 < b-input :formValueConverter = [toDate.option(), toUTC.option()]